Pamp Network (PAMP) Achieves Market Capitalization of $8,565.36

-Pamp Network (CURRENCY:PAMP) traded up 3.2% against the dollar during the 1-day period ending at 16:00 PM E.T. on December 21st.
-Over the last seven days, Pamp Network has traded 24.6% higher against the dollar.
-Pamp Network has a total market cap of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last day.
-One Pamp Network coin can now be purchased for about $0.0035 or 0.00000006 BTC on cryptocurrency exchanges.
+Pamp Network (CURRENCY:PAMP) traded up 3.2% against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on December 28th.
+One Pamp Network coin can now be bought for approximately $0.0035 or 0.00000006 BTC on popular cryptocurrency exchanges.
+During the last week, Pamp Network has traded 24.6% higher against the dollar.
+Pamp Network has a market capitalization of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.